Krakow is a uniquely charming city that will make you want to visit again and again.

 Before or after you visit the museum itself, spend some time in the lovely courtyard and in the Professors’ Garden.

-Read more about the The Jagiellonian University Museum in my post on Krakow’s great museums.
+Find out more about the The Jagiellonian University Museum in my post on Krakow’s best museums.

 The Franciscan Church in Krakow